Gorochana

-Gorochana (transliterated from गोरोचन "cattle-light"; also (gi-wang) gi-wang) are gallstones found in cattle (गो go), such as the bulls, cows, buffaloes, and yaks.
-Its presence in the animals is indicated by the snoring and other nocturnal sounds made by the animals in their sleep.
-Its equivalent in Sinitic culture is calculus bovis.
+Gorochana (transliterated from गोरोचन "cattle-light"; also (gi-wang) gi-wang) are gallstones found in cattle (गो go) such as bulls, cows, buffaloes, and yaks.
+Their presence in the animals is indicated by snoring and other sounds made by the animals in their sleep.
+The equivalent in Sinitic culture is calculus bovis.
 The vernacular Hindi and Bengali names are the same as the Sanskrit.

 Hindu dharma

-In Hindu dharma, Indra once cast the five precious minerals: gold, silver, coral, pearl, and turquoise, into an ocean.
+In Hindu dharma, Indra once cast the five precious minerals, gold, silver, coral, pearl, and turquoise, into an ocean.
 These were eventually consumed by various animals, which then formed gallstones in their bodies.
-They have different colours and potencies based on the animals they originate from.
+They have different colours and potencies based on the animals they are found in.

 Medicinal properties

-Reputedly, Gorochana acts as an antidote to poisons, promotes clear thoughts, and alleviates fevers and contagious diseases.
-The superior, mediocre, and inferior forms of these stones are reputed to respectively cure seven, five, three patients who have been poisoned.
+Reputedly, Gorochana acts as an antidote to poisons, promote clear thoughts, and alleviate fevers and contagious diseases.
+The superior, mediocre, and inferior forms of these stones are reputed to respectively cure seven, five, or three poisoned patients.
 In medieval European medical traditions, gallstones were highly esteemed as an antidote to poisoning.
-'Oriental gallstones' obtained from the East were particularly prized ones.
+'Oriental gallstones' obtained from the East were particularly prized.
 In the Indian subcontinent, a drop of Gorochana will be given along with mother's milk, every particular day of the baby's birth.
-It will help to tremendously increase voice clarity for babies.
+It is thought to increase babies' voice clarity.

 Sources and other properties

-Gorochanas of the finest qualities is obtained from the brain of an elephant and from the stomach of a cattle and other animals.
-Resembling the yellow yolk of a boiled egg, the yellow pigments obtained from a Gorochana is used as a tonic, sedative or tilaka to the forehead.
+Gorochanas of the finest quality are obtained from the brain of an elephant and from the stomachs of cattle and other animals.
+Resembling the yellow yolk of a boiled egg, the yellow pigments obtained from a Gorochana are used as a tonic, sedative or tilaka to the forehead.